SandyMaull/ServerWebPy/README.md

 This is Simple Webserver using Python 3.x with some implementation<br>
 How to use:
 1. install python version 3 or above<br>
-2. run the "python main.py" or "python3 main.py"<br>
+2. run the terminal "python main.py" or "python3 main.py"<br>

 ######################### follow the instructions to add your HTML file #########################